Views: 1

 Then, in the midst of this annihilation a hundred kinds of secrets

-he spoke to her without Him, but by Him it was told to her again
+he spoke to Him without Him, but by Him it was told to him again

 after it was so for him, He who abides forever gave him everything